nummacway/gb300/README.md

 | `424 58`             | Dimensions of `sdclt.occ`.
 As with the thumbnail file above, this changes the dimensions the device expects. |
 |                      | Trailing line feed |

 Note that the ROM List files (see the sections above) are bound to the folders in this file.
 So `rdbui.tax`, which is used for the FC by default, will always refer to the first folder listed here.
-So if you swap the order of the folders, you need to swap these files.
+So if you swap the order of the folders, you need to swap (or rebuild) these files.

 Changing anything in the `7 8 9 10 11` row has a lot of strange side effects: The numbers `7`, `8` and `9` each correspond to a file, `tsmfk.tax`, `Favorites.bin` and `History.bin` respectively.
 The file that corresponds to the first number in this row is populated with the folder given in its corresponding the line above.
 Example: Say this line starts with `9`, meaning tenth folder and `History.bin`.
 If you turn on the device, `History.bin` gets populated with file names from the tenth (last) folder defined in `Foldername.ini` because the index `9` refers to `History.bin`.
 Now it gets inconsistent, because the eighth tab (count from 1) that you just changed (because it's the first number in this line) will look like the History tab now as it has a thumbnail image, but it will still use the `tsmfk.tax` ROM list and still use the eighth image from `ectte.bke`.
 Accessing the tab that originally was the History however will freeze the device because it too will load its original file, `History.bin`, which has just been populated with data in an unsupported format.
 Swapping `8` and `9` causes _existing_ Favorites and History lists to be _initially_ swapped, but from then being updated with the correct entries.
 So it seems that this modification works, so does swapping `10` and `11`.
-Changing `Foldername.ini` does not affect the order on the bottom tab bar. tl;dr: You better leave this line.
+Changing `Foldername.ini` does not affect the order of the bottom tab bar - it's still the same as in the images. tl;dr: You better leave this line.
 Or better: The entire file except for the colors.

 ### KeyMapInfo.kmp